yrnmalone0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **12-newest_files** - Creates a script that displays the 10 newest files in the current directory.

 **13-unique** - Takes a list of words as input and prints only words that appear exactly once.

+**14-findthatword** - Displays lines containing the pattern “root” from the file /etc/passwd.